A (Agnetha Fältskog album): Reception

 BBC News called A a "tasteful and sumptuous" mid-tempo album; the disco song "Dance Your Pain Away" was noted as the only exception to the general tempo, its bassline reminiscent of ABBA's "Voulez-Vous".
 In a review of the album, The Times gave the album four out of five stars, calling A "a triumphant return to form by a woman presumed lost to music forever".
 Helen Brown awarded the album three out of five stars in a review in The Daily Telegraph, dubbing the album "as beautifully boring as ever".

 Other publications, such as the German newspaper Die Zeit, highlighted Fältskog's voice, saying it sounds young and fresh and "like a young Agnetha would sound today".

 The album received Gold certifications two months after its release in Australia (35,000 copies), the United Kingdom (100,000 copies), Germany (100,000 copies) and Sweden (20,000 copies).

+A+

+In 2023, Fältskog announced that a reimagined version of A would be released, titled A+.
+She shared, "A couple of years ago I heard one of the songs from my last album on the radio.
+I have lots of fond memories from making that album, so I couldn’t help but smile [...]
+Suddenly it hit me, what would the album sound like if we had made it today...?
+I couldn’t stop thinking about it.
+I reached out to the boys who produced A back in 2013 – "What would you guys think about reimagining A and making a totally new version of it?"
+They loved the idea!"
+The album was released on 13 October 2023.